 Some people start analyzing things radically in terms of the three characteristics before they have sufficient skill in concentration, and it can get pretty depressing, pretty disorienting.
 It can short-circuit the practice.
 You manage a little bit of concentration and then you lose it, so you console yourself by saying that you've gained all the insight you need from concentration.
 You've seen that it's impermanent, so you don't have to do it anymore.
-And that short-circuits the path.
+That short- circuits the path.

-But if you contemplate the three characteristics in the context of a well-mastered state of concentration, it actually accomplishes something.
+But if you contemplate the three characteristics in the context of a well- mastered state of concentration, the contemplation actually accomplishes something positive.
 It becomes liberating.
-You begin to realize that these disturbances in the mind that tend to wipe out the emptiness, create problems in the emptiness, destroy the emptiness, cut it up in little pieces, are not worth all that much care.
-They're not worth all that much worry or concern.
+You begin to realize that these disturbances in the mind that tend to wipe out the emptiness-creating problems in the emptiness, destroying the emptiness, cutting it up in little pieces-are not worth all that much worry or concern.
 You don't have to go flowing out after them.
-That's the point in the practice where the Buddha has you think about the three characteristics in a radical way, to see that the things that you've really worried about, the things that you've really held on to tight, are pretty empty, too.
+That's the point in the practice where the Buddha has you think about the three characteristics in a radical way, to see that the things you've really worried about, the things that you've really held on to tight, are pretty empty, too.
 This is where their emptiness becomes a positive thing instead of being depressing or nihilistic.
 It means you don't have to burden yourself with them.
 You can live with them in such a way that they don't put any weight on the mind.